mhannum72/mylunch/README.md

 todo
 ====

-* Try adding 'float: center' to the css.

-* Maybe the carousel can be a combination of user driven and auto driven.
+* Make the pictures on the editmeals page more even

+* XXX carousel is coming along nicely - add the navigation arrows and the 'delete-picture' handle.
+Test test test.

 * The carousel is a good start, but I think I want it to be completely user
   driven: the user can click a 'next' or a 'prev' arrow to show the next or prev pics.
 Also, there can be a 'delete' button to allow a user to delete a picture.

+* Test this
 * I'll need to revise the mongo access routines for 'getMealInfoFromMongoFwd' and 'getMealInfoFromMongoRev'.
 The scheme now is not scalable, and not efficient.
 The problem is that I cannot use 'limit', so the database could